kurtsev0103/godot-app-delegate/README.md

 ### Loading modules

-> Loads and caches module/s and all its/their resources:
+- Loading and caching modules and all their resources:
 ```gdscript
 # Asynchronous loading of 1 module
 App.load_module("menu")